APradyut/TwitterAssignmentPOSTMAN/readme.md

  2. Services :
  	Services namespace are like an extension to the endpoints and handle all the business logics
  3. Models:
- 	This namespace contains all the models that are used specifically by the endpoints
+ 	This namespace contains all the models that are used specifically by the endpoints\n
 	3.1.
 Request Model :
 		Contains all the request models (classes) which contain the parameters required to call the end points 3.2.
 Response Model :